 Co-operation is a willingness and ability to work with others to accomplish a common goal.
 It works to maintain positive relationships with family, teachers and peers.
 It is about taking responsibility for the part we play in helping to bring out the best in all.
-Cooperation is welcoming, open, works within guidelines, listens and values.
+Co-operation is welcoming, open, works within guidelines, listens and values.

-Transitioning from Primary School
+Transitioning into Senior School

-Transitioning from Primary School
+Transitioning into Senior School

-Supporting Year 7 Student Transition
+Supporting Year 9 Student Transition